-If following this approach result in combined offer-reference level curve laminations that violate price monotonicity, then the offer prices for the laminations in the reference quantity values above the maximum offer lamination will be set to the maximum price in the submitted offer.
+If following this approach result in combined offer-reference level curve laminations that violate price monotonicity, then the offer prices for the laminations in the

 5.7.
 Determining the Settlement Charges

 The IESO determines a settlement charge for energy and operating reserve for each hour where the impact test was failed.
 The settlement charges are comprised of a mitigation amount (based on LMPs and quantities withheld) and a persistence multiplier (based on the previous findings of physical withholding per each market control entity for physical withholding).